wbzyl/hello-elasticsearch/README.md

 A slightly modified Karel Minarik’s
 [World's Smallest Application Hosted in Elasticsearch](https://gist.github.com/karmi/3381710/).

-This makes it easy to create small, self-contained HTML applications for elasticsearch, just like this one:
+Small, self-contained HTML applications for elasticsearch, just like this one:

 ```
 |-- css